Fanny Davies: Performances

-Like Leonard Borwick (another Clara Schumann pupil and accompanist in lieder to Harry Plunket Greene), she 'embodied in a remarkable degree the unique qualities of the romantic school of which ...
-Clara Schumann was admittedly the most spontaneous and finished exponent.
-The success of these two native artists was destined to afford great encouragement to rising students both in England and on the continent.
-It also helped to create among the general mass of amateurs a taste for pianoforte playing of a more warm-blooded type than had hitherto satisfied them', wrote Herman Klein in c.
-1891.
-Davies also published musicological articles (e.g. on Schumann's music, Musical Times August 1911, and on Brahms's own playing and tempi in the C minor Piano Trio, Op.
-101, in Cobbett's Cyclopedic Survey of Chamber Music) and gave musical lectures.
-An article about her appeared in the Musical Times for June 1905.

 Fanny Davies was the first person to give a piano recital in Westminster Abbey.
 She also gave the first public performance of Edward Elgar's Concert Allegro, Op.
 46, in 1901.
 The piece was written only after constant requests from her for a new piece, and was dedicated to her.
-Her performance, however, attracted rather negative reviews, and it may have even been what caused Elgar to revise the work, a revision he never finished (the score was lost from around 1906 until 1968).
+Her performance, however, attracted negative reviews, and it may have even been what caused Elgar to revise the work, a revision he never finished (the score was lost from around 1906 until 1968).